dojo/docs/dojo/data/ItemFileWriteStore.rst

         ]
       ];

-      //This function performs some basic dojo initialization.
+      // This function performs some basic dojo initialization.
 In this case it connects the button
-      //onClick to a function which invokes the fetch().
+      // onClick to a function which invokes the fetch().
 The fetch function queries for all items
-      //and provides callbacks to use for completion of data retrieval or reporting of errors. function init3 () {
+      // and provides callbacks to use for completion of data retrieval or reporting of errors. function init3 () {

         var itemToJS = function(store, item) {